dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ## BarcodeScanner – One Line of Code

+`BarcodeScanner` is a ready-to-use class that combines barcode decoding with camera control and UI—all in one.
 Add barcode scanning to your website with a single line of code:

 ```js
 new Dynamsoft.BarcodeScanner().launch().then(result=>alert(result.barcodeResults[0].text));